dennissxz/data-science-handbook/38-ml-for-graph-data/51-graph-rep-learning.md

 In basic GNN, the aggregation function is just average.
 And the update function is

 $$\boldsymbol{h} _v ^{(\ell +1)} = \sigma \left( \boldsymbol{W} _\ell \frac{1}{d_v}\sum_{u \in \mathscr{N} (v)} \boldsymbol{h} _u ^ {(\ell)} + \boldsymbol{B} _\ell \boldsymbol{h} _v ^{(\ell)} \right)$$

+This is called graph convolutional networks [Kipf and Welling ICLR 2017].

 There are many variants and extensions to this update function.
 Before aggregation, there can be some transformation of the neighbor embeddings.
 The aggregation-and-transform step then becomes transform-aggregation-transform.